-Different parts of Hermes may receive confidential or sensitive information in relation to the services they provide to clients.
-This information is generally provided for a specific purpose.
+Different parts of Federated Hermes may receive confidential or sensitive information in relation to the services they provide to clients.
+This information is generally provided for a specific purpose e.g. financial monitoring of a business to which the Direct Lending team has made a loan.
 In some cases the information could be price sensitive information under Market Abuse Rules.
 It is important that confidential information is used for the purpose for which is was provided and not disseminated to other groups where it could adversely affect their ability to act independently and in the interests of clients.